-KVERT monitor 30 active volcanoes of Kamchatka and 6 active volcanoes of Northern Kuriles.
+KVERT monitor active volcanoes of Kamchatka and the Kurile Islands.
 Not all of these volcanoes had eruptions in historical time, however they are potentially active and therefore are of concern to aviation.

-AVACHINSKY, DIKY GREBEN, GAMCHEN, GORELY, ICHINSKY, ILIINSKY, KAMBALNY, KARYMSKY, KHANGAR, KHODUTKA, KIKHPINYCH, KIZIMEN, KOMAROV, KORYAKSKY, KOSHELEV, KRASHENINNIKOV, KRONOTSKY, KSUDACH, MALY SEMYACHIK, MUTNOVSKY, OPALA, PLOSKY TOLBACHIK, TAUNSHITS, USHKOVSKY, VYSOKY, ZHELTOVSKY, ZHUPANOVSKY: GREEN
+AVACHINSKY, DIKY GREBEN, GAMCHEN, GORELY, ICHINSKY, ILIINSKY, KAMBALNY, KHANGAR, KHODUTKA, KIKHPINYCH, KIZIMEN, KLYUCHEVSKOY, KOMAROV, KORYAKSKY, KOSHELEV, KRASHENINNIKOV, KRONOTSKY, KSUDACH, MALY SEMYACHIK, MUTNOVSKY, OPALA, PLOSKY TOLBACHIK, TAUNSHITS, USHKOVSKY, VYSOKY, ZHELTOVSKY, ZHUPANOVSKY: GREEN

-ALAID, CHIKURACHKI, EBEKO, FUSS PEAK, KARPINSKY, TATARINOV: GREEN
+ALAID, ANTSIFEROV, CHIKURACHKI, CHIRINKOTAN, EBEKO, EKARMA, FUSS PEAK, KARPINSKY, KRENITSYN PEAK, KUNTOMINTAR, NEMO PEAK, SEVERGIN, SINARKA, TATARINOV: GREEN

 SHEVELUCH VOLCANO (CAVW #300270)

-Explosive-extrusive eruption of the volcano continues.
-Ash explosions up to 32,800 ft (10 km) a.s.l. could occur at any time.
+The extrusive eruption of the volcano continues.
+Ash explosions up to 10-15 km (32,800-49,200 ft) a.s.l. could occur at any time.
 Ongoing activity could affect international and low-flying aircraft.

-Explosive-effusive eruption of the volcano continues.
-Ash explosions up to 26,240-33,000 ft (8-10 km) a.s.l. could occur at any time.
+A moderate explosive activity of the volcano continues.
+Ash explosions up to 12 km (39,400 ft) a.s.l. could occur at any time.
 Ongoing activity could affect international and low-flying aircraft.

 BEZYMIANNY VOLCANO (CAVW #300250)

-A moderate gas-steam activity of the volcano continues.
+The extrusive-effusive eruption of the volcano continues.
+Aerosol clouds and ash plumes from hot avalanches could occur at any time.
 Ongoing activity could affect low-flying aircraft.

 IF YOU HAVE ANY QUESTIONS OR CONCERNS, PLEASE CONTACT: